I will be going on maternity leave in early October, and will not be available for speaking engagements until April 2018.

-I will be giving two seminar at the Maine Medical Center Research Institute in August.
+I gave two seminar at the Maine Medical Center Research Institute in August.

-In the first one, on August 21st (10 am to 12 pm), I will discuss the emerging ethical issues of CRISPR genome editing technology.
+In the first one, on August 21st (10 am to 12 pm), I discussed the emerging ethical issues of CRISPR genome editing technology.

-In the second one, on August 28th (5:30 -6:30 pm), I will talk “Gene Enhancement and Gene Doping: The Next Big Threat to the Spirit of Sport?”
+In the second one, on August 28th (5:30 -6:30 pm), I talked about “Gene Enhancement and Gene Doping: The Next Big Threat to the Spirit of Sport?”